Lake Pictures: The Lake Series

 Read more about the Lake Series project, along with an excerpt from Schatz’s new book, Transience, below.

 How do we understand the passage of time?
 Seen together these lake photos provide a way to understand.
-Through this serial investigation of Lake Michigan we are able to see for ourselves the shifting lake patterns over the course of days, weeks, months and years.
+Through this serial investigation of Lake Michigan in photography we are able to see for ourselves the shifting lake patterns over the course of days, weeks, months and years.
 Each day in the series is unique.
 No two entirely alike.
 As time has passed and the project has grown, the subtlety and variation that can exist as a result has grown exponentially.

 When the Lake Series began in September 2015, it started as an impulse that became, over time, a ritual.
 Simply put, photograph Lake Michigan each day in the morning or at night.
 As time passed and the series grew in scale, patterns began to emerge and certain positions along the lake became the chosen sites for Schatz to work from.
 Each site has a special relationship to the landscape that surrounds it and Schatz chooses which site will be used on a given day based on weather conditions, time of day and year.
 Among other factors.